Intrapersonal

 Identify which pillar is your default strength and which is your gap.

 Notice your failure mode in your next high-stakes meeting.
-Name it.
+Name it as it is happening.

-Choose one micro-behavior to practice: pause two seconds longer, let silence sit, state your position before caveating.
+Choose one micro-behavior to practice: pause two seconds longer before responding, let silence sit, state your position before you start caveating it.

 Download this framework